laratoolbox/query-viewer/README.md

 - `getSql`
   * This method returns sql query.
-  * Optionally takes closure and calls closure with sql parameter.
+  * Optionally takes closure as parameter and calls closure with sql string.
   * Returns string or closure result.

 - `dumpSql`